 The Logan Critics Program focuses on providing a platform for students to critically examine performances presented in our school matinee program and to craft valuable and engaging written responses.
-The program pairs teaching artists with teachers and their 5th–8th grade classes.
+The program pairs teaching artists with teachers and their 6th–7th grade classes.
 With the support and guidance of teachers and teaching artists, participants create blog posts reflecting on their experiences witnessing artistic performances, portraying the unique perspective of each student.
+The program was piloted in Spring 2016.

-The Logan Center for the Arts is proud to partner with the Digital Youth Network and Chicago City of Learning to pilot this unique experience designed to support students in learning more about the dispositions, knowledge, and skills involved in critiquing art performances.
+The Logan Center for the Arts Critics program is a unique experience combining in class instruction and technology designed to support students in learning more about the dispositions, knowledge, and skills involved in critiquing art performances

 Program benefits include: